-Terrestrial food products include milk, beef, fruit, and vegetables (deer and hogs are included in the Wildlife Surveillance Section.
+Terrestrial food products include milk, beef, fruit, and vegetables (deer and hogs are included in the Wildlife Surveillance Section).
 Milk, beef, fruits, and collards are collected each year.
-Corn, soybeans, wheat, cabbage, pecans, and peanuts are collected on a three year rotational schedule.
+Corn, soybeans, wheat, cabbage, pecans, and peanuts are collected on a 3-year rotational schedule.
 Where applicable, samples are collected from the farm or point of production during harvest.
-Samples of these items are collected in each of the four quadrants (northeast, southwest, and northwest) surrounding the site.
+Samples of these items are collected in each of the four quadrants (northeast, southeast, southwest, and northwest) surrounding the site.

-Collection takes place between 0 and 15 kilometers from the site, with one control collection taken between 15 kilometers and 25 miles from the site center in the southeast quadrant.
+Collection takes place between 0 and 16 kilometers (10 miles) from the site, with one control collection taken between 16 kilometers and 40 kilometers (25 miles) from the site center in the southeast quadrant.
 Sampling frequency is adjusted if increasing concentration trends are observed.
 Table 8.9, Terrestrial Food Product Surveillance, presents a list of terrestrial food products collected and the analyses performed.